Browsed by

 Pacific Golden-Plover

 “OMG I’m breathing water!”
 I thought to myself as I stepped off the plane into Honolulu in October 2014.
 It was my first time visiting Hawaii, and the first time experiencing heavy humidity.
 I suddenly donned a new hair style of humid frizz.
-I quickly learned that cockroaches, or rather flying cockroaches, profilerated in the water-air.
+I quickly learned that cockroaches, or rather flying cockroaches, proliferated in the water-air.
 But really I was here for the birds.
 And to relax, of course.

 Java Sparrow